zturtleman/ioq3/README.md

 ##MFArena Prototype Notes
 * The options thoughout the UI were not updated with the changes made to the game, requiring some options to be set via the console.
 * The cvar 'g_promode' enables classic Quake physics modes W-Mode(World/QW) and A-Mode(Arena/VQ3).
-* Selecting between 'World' and 'Arena' physics, require binding a key to '+button12', which can be set in the 'misc.' section of the 'controls' menu.
+* Selecting between 'World' and 'Arena' physics, require binding a key to '+button12' known as the 'special' button, which can be set in the 'misc.' section of the 'controls' menu.
 * The cvars 'fraglimit' and 'capturelimit' were replaced with 'scorelimit'.
 * There is a rule set enforcer set by default, called 'g_ruleSet'.
 Setting it to '0' will allow a custom rule set.
 A value of '1' (default) will enforce a standard rule set, locking most rule set cvars (e.g. 'timelimit', 'scorelimit', etc.).
 Setting the value to '2', will enable hardcore mode.
 * Some of the 'cg_*' cvars that control HUD functions won't work, as they are being replaced with the new HUD system.